emonroy/emonroy-com/README.md

 ## 👋 About Me

 I'm a Senior Software Engineer with over a decade of experience in frontend development, game engines, and leading product-focused teams.
-I care deeply about clean code, great UX, and building things that make an impact.
-I currently work at LinkedIn building premium features for millions of users.
-Outside of work, I enjoy playing video games, working out, eating out, watching movies, and playing board games with friends.
+Currently building premium features at LinkedIn.
+I enjoy playing video games, working out, eating outside, watching movies, and playing board games with friends.